|

 Seeing the Eiffel Tower never loses its impact.
 Whether viewed from the Trocadéro or the banks of the Seine, it anchors the city in a way that feels both monumental and intimate.
 We lingered nearby, watching the city move—locals on lunch breaks and families enjoying the park—proving that Paris is most alive in its shared public spaces.

-Palais Garnier: A Masterpiece of Architectural Grandeur
+Palais Garnier: 150 Years of Grandeur

 Montmartre: A Village Above the City

-Montmartre holds a different energy—quieter and more intimate.
+Montmartre holds a different energy—quieter and more intimate if you know where to turn.
 Climbing the cobblestone streets toward the Sacré-Cœur Basilica, the city slowly opens beneath you.
-From the top, Paris stretches endlessly, soft and luminous.
-This is the Paris that lingers—imperfect, creative, and vibrant.

 Why I Love Paris

 Paris teaches you to notice the poetry of everyday movement.
 It’s not a city you conquer; it’s one you return to, discovering new layers in familiar places.
+As a photographer, I’m drawn to how the 2026 “Green Paris” initiative has brought more trees and quiet to the limestone streets, changing the way light and shadow play across the city’s face.

 Frequently Asked Questions About Visiting Paris